 A job's deferral time is not always the same time that a job will receive a match and be sent to the execution machine.
-This is because Condor operates on the job queue at times that are independent of job events, such as when job execution completes.
-Therefore, Condor may operate on the job queue just after a job's deferral time states that it is to begin execution.
-Condor attempts to start a job when the following pseudo-code boolean expression evaluates to True:
+This is because HTCondor operates on the job queue at times that are independent of job events, such as when job execution completes.
+Therefore, HTCondor may operate on the job queue just after a job's deferral time states that it is to begin execution.
+HTCondor attempts to start a job when the following pseudo-code boolean expression evaluates to True:

 Here are some examples of the submit commands

 necessary to schedule jobs to run at multifarious times.